zhuxiao/asvclr/README.md

      -c INT       maximal clipping region size [10000] -x FLOAT     expected sampling coverage for local assemble [30.0], 0 for no coverage sampling
+     -o STR       output directory [output]
-     -o FILE      prefix of the output file [stdout] -t INT       number of threads [0]
+     -p STR       prefix of output result files [null] -t INT       number of concurrent work [1]
+     -T INT       limited number of threads for each assemble work [0]:
-     -M INT       Mask mis-aligned regions [1]: 1 for yes, 0 for no -R INT       Delete temporary reads during local assembly [1]:
+                  0 for unlimited, and positive INT for the limited number of threads for each assemble work -M INT       Mask mis-aligned regions [1]: 1 for yes, 0 for no -R INT       Delete temporary reads during local assembly [1]:
                   1 for yes, 0 for no